Super Soft Whole Wheat Sugar Cookies

 The word “hero” gets thrown around a lot.
 In this instance, however, it is earned.

 Jack loves making sugar cookies around the holidays.
-We include them in our neighbor and church friends goodie plates (along with My Nana’s Almond Roca, S’mores Bark, Peppermint Bark, and fudge), and it is usually a fun afternoon of baking for us.
+We include them in our neighbor and church friends goodie plates (along with My Nana’s Almond Roca, S’mores Bark, Peppermint Bark, and Old-Fashioned Fudge), and it is usually a fun afternoon of baking for us.
 But each and every year I dread the process of rolling out that stupid cold cookie dough.

 Refrigerating your sugar cookie dough will lead to beautifully precise edges of your finished product.
 It makes it easier to remove the dough from the cookie cutter, and everything is generally easier to work with.
 But oh, the rolling is such a pain in the ass.
 My arms always felt like I had done an hour of crossfit after rolling dough.
 I realized there had to be a better way.